awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## `hostname doesn't match`<a name="python-version"></a>

-Your system's Python version must be 2\.7\.9 or greater\.
+Your system's Python version must be 2\.7\.9 or later\.
 Otherwise, you receive `hostname doesn't match` errors with AWS CLI calls to Amazon EKS\.
 For more information, see [What are "hostname doesn't match" errors?](http://docs.python-requests.org/en/master/community/faq/#what-are-hostname-doesn-t-match-errors) in the Python Requests FAQ\.

 ## `getsockopt: no route to host`<a name="troubleshoot-docker-cidr"></a>